The Future of 5G: Should We Expect 6G and Beyond? The rollout of 5G has been…

 Avoid Biased Sources

 When searching for information on the dangers of 5G, it’s easy to fall into the trap of biased sources.
 Many websites, blogs, and forums may sensationalize the dangers of 5G or, conversely, downplay the risks.
 Both extremes can mislead you.
 Websites promoting conspiracy theories, such as claims that 5G is part of a global control plot or that it caused the COVID-19 pandemic, should be avoided.
 These claims have been widely debunked and often have no scientific backing.
+These would not be good sources of accurate information on the dangers of 5G and using them may undermine good rational arguments.

 At the same time, be wary of sources that are heavily funded by the telecom industry, as they might minimize the risks of 5G radiation.
 Industry-backed studies and articles can present an overly optimistic view of 5G’s safety, conveniently ignoring or downplaying studies that show potential harm.